funkjunky/sans-schema/README.md

 Disclaimer
 ==========

-This library has been used in production, but error handling is dealt with outside the library.
-While we find limits and bugs with the system, I've kept error catching to a minimum inside the library code.
+This library has been used in production, but error handling was dealt with outside the library.
+If you don't provide the required parameters in the correct format, the code well crash.

 In other words, don't use this library in production, unless you intend to contribute fault tolerence into the library.
 Please do contribute to the project if you like sans-schema enough to do this :).